 Take a look at this Wyoming holiday gift guide featuring goods crafted in the Cowboy State.
-For the safety and convenience of shoppers, businesses on this list all have online ordering options.
+For the convenience of shoppers, businesses on this list all have online ordering options.

 The craft brewing and distilling scene has been booming in the West for a while now, but the guys at Big Lost Meadery are doing things a little differently.
 Located in historic downtown Gillette, Big Lost creates a honey-based liquor that is sure to keep you warm on a brisk Wyoming evening.
 The first and only meadery in Wyoming, Big Lost calls to your inner viking.
 Plus, they make some great mead.
 Their honey concoctions are meant to be consumed from a horn, but no matter how you drink it we recommend that you buy an extra bottle for yourself.